meken/sql-partitioned-tables/README.md

 ![staging partitions](images/staging.png)

-Having a partition function only is not sufficient, we also need to define a partition scheme and apply the staging partition function to the staging table which will have the same structure as the source table.
+Having a partition function only is not sufficient, we also need to define a partition scheme and apply the staging partition scheme to the staging table which will have the same structure as the source table.

 The partition scheme.